When forming a corporation, you may have many options available.

 Under normal circumstances, landlords remove tenants from their property using eviction proceedings.
 However, if a person was living in your property rent free, if there was no rental agreement, or if a person is in possession of your property and you want to remove them (and you hold title to the property), an ejectment action may be necessary.
 Before beginning an ejectment action, consider speaking to the ejectment action lawyer at Legal Counsel, P.A. in Orlando, Florida.
 If a tenant has been paying rent, if there is a rental agreement in place, and if you can establish that you have a landlord tenant relationship, an eviction may be the most appropriate method to remove a person from your property.

 However, sometimes when the landlord tenant relationship isn’t in place, an ejectment action must be initiated.
 How does a landlord initiate this process?
 Individuals who want to initiate the ejectment process must submit all documents proving title to the court.
 The property owner must submit a claim for ejectment with the title.
 The individuals occupying the property in question must also be formally served notice of a hearing.
 Individuals occupying a property may have the right to dispute the ejectment.
 For example, if the person occupying the property can show a claim to the title, the case could get complex.
-At the end of the day, if you need to use the ejectment action process in Florida, consider speaking to the ejectment action lawyer at Legal Counsel, P.A. in Orlando, Florida who can review your situation and help you navigate the court system.
+At the end of the day, if you need to use the ejectment action process in Florida, consider speaking to the ejectment action lawyer in Orlando at Legal Counsel, P.A. who can review your situation and help you navigate the court system.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. at 407-982-4321.